algolia/instantsearch/docgen/src/guide/Custom connectors.md

   <div>
     The query is {props.query}, the page is {props.page}.
     {/*
-      Clicking on this button will update the state to:
+      Clicking on this button will update the searchState to:
       {
-        ...otherState,
+        ...otherSearchState,
         query: 'algolia',
         page: 20,
       }
     */}
     <button onClick={() => props.refine('algolia', 20)} />
     {/*
-      Clicking on this button will update the state to:
+      Clicking on this button will update the searchState to:
       {
-        ...otherState,
+        ...otherSearchState,
         query: 'instantsearch',
         page: 15,
       }